kg6-sleipnir/Machine-Learning-Algorithms/README.md

 Algorithms for machine learning using Python

 ## Purpose/Motivation
-To serve as an educational way to teach myself ML and better programming practices.
-Additionally, as a way to compare different implementations of similar ML models using different frameworks.
+To serve as an educational resource for learning ML and better programming practices.
+Additionally, to serve as a comparison of different implementations for similar ML models, frameworks, and tools.

 ## Current Models